chainguard-images/images/BEST_PRACTICES.md

 * Check if environment variables are needed e.g. to set data locations
 * Ensure the image responds to SIGTERM
     *  `docker kill $(docker run -d --rm cgr.dev/chainguard/nginx)`
 * Documentation.
-At least on par with Docker Hub.
+Let's make this excellent.
 Include usage example.
 * Error logs write to stderr and normal logs to stdout.
 DO NOT write to file.
 * Include tests, at the very least a basic smoke test.